coreinfrastructure/best-practices-badge/doc/other.md

         Note that having a good test suite makes it easier to make changes and be
         confident the system still works.
-        Also note that OSS projects are often embedded in larger systems and projects cannot control the larger projects they are in.
+        Also note that FLOSS projects are often embedded in larger systems and projects cannot control the larger projects they are in.
     -   An automated test suite must achieve at least an aggregate 80% branch coverage (the goal is to cover a significant portion of the program;